postmanlabs/pmquickstarts/site/pmguides/src/api_builder_and_mysql/api_builder_node_and_mysql.md

     };
 ```

 Express provides the query string parameters in the `options` object.
 First, the code checks if there is a `completed` parameter and then if the value is `true` (as a string).
 The default is only to get all ToDos that are not completed.
-The modified query when `completed` is `true` gets all ToDos, regardless of status.
+The modified query when `complete` is `true` gets all ToDos, regardless of status.

-If you want to dig into the code for the other two operations, download the complete working code at the [ToDo API project repository on GitHub]().
+If you want to dig into the code for the other two operations, download the complete working code at the [ToDo API project repository on GitHub](https://github.com/LetMyPeopleCode/ToDO_API_with_Node_and_MySQL).

 Next, let's put the API through its paces with Postman.